arungudelli/angularjswiki/content/en/material/example.md

 draft = true  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
-type = "docs"  # Do not modify. parentdoc = "flexlayout" prev = "flexlayout"
+type = "docs"  # Do not modify. parentdoc = "material" prev = "material"
-next = "flexlayout/example"
 featured="Angular-flex-layout-basics.jpg"
 authors = ["admin"]
 summary ="Tutorial explains basics of Angular flex layout and flex layout directives with examples"